 In certain circumstances We may disclose Your personal information to other third parties such as governmental authorities, law enforcement agencies, and data protection regulators, if We are required to do so by law.

 Put Simply: In the course of providing our services to you, we will need to share some aspects of your personal information.
 This section explains who we may share information with.

 8. What rights you have for accessing and removing this information

 Under Data Protection Legislation You have certain rights relating to the information we hold on You.

 ACCESSING YOUR INFORMATION

 You have the right to request access to information that we hold about You.
 To request such information, You will need to make a Subject Access Request (SAR).
 All SARs are processed in accordance with our Subject Access Request Policy – You can request a copy of our SAR Policy through our Contact Us form.

 You have the right to amend or delete any information that we hold on You that You believe is inaccurate.
 You can rectify information held in your User Account by Logging In or by contacting us.

-If You believe any other information we hold on You is inaccurate e.g. an SLA form you have submitted, You will need to contact us.
+If You believe any other information we hold on You is inaccurate e.g. personal information for one of our contact lists, You will need to contact us.